-From the Turkey Run trailhead on the left side of Colorado Rd.
-250, follow the well-maintained path west for about 1.8 miles.
-Then, continue on the path — following the orange blazed trail — another 1.8 miles north by northwest until hitting Forestry Road 234.
+From the Turkey Run trailhead on the left side of Colorado Road 250, follow the well-maintained path west for about 1.8 miles.
+Then, continue on the path—following the orange-blazed trail—another 1.8 miles north by northwest until hitting Forestry Road 234.
 Don’t be alarmed if along the trail, the scenery changes dramatically.
 Often, you’ll be trotting along when suddenly you notice you’re in a large, scrubby meadow created by past forest fires.
 Or other times, you might find yourself in the middle of a swamp that might seem to have come out of nowhere.

-After crossing Forestry Road 234, you will continue along the path in the same direction for .8 miles along the east side of Still Rd.
-When Still Rd. bends to the east, you will naturally cross.
-This crossing point is the end of this section route of the Florida Trail.
-With 4.4 miles under your belt, you will head back in the same direction you came.
+After crossing Forestry Road 234, you’ll continue along the path in the same direction for .8 miles along the east side of Still Road.
+When Still Road bends to the east, you’ll reach the end of this section route of the Florida Trail.
+With 4.4 miles under your belt, turn around and head back in the same direction you came.

-CAUTION: There is no potable water on this trail, so bring at least a gallon per person.
-Florida summer weather usually reaches about 90-degrees, and the trees that line the trail let in much sunlight.
+There is no potable water on this trail, so bring at least a gallon per hiker.
+Florida summer weather usually reaches about 90 degrees, and winter weather reaches the mid-70s.
+There aren’t many moments of shady respite on this trail: The trees that line it let in a lot of sunlight.